KHSDTC/Hackathon_Spring2019/index.md

 ## Hackathon challenges

 The Hackathon organisers will provide you with a dataset and a set of tasks to tackle during the evening.
+There will be a group of experienced coders to help you out with the challenge.

 ## What do you need to bring